okonomichiyaki/supercat/095-terminology.md

 : system that is not controlled by a rival

 uncontested card
-: court card with no agents
+: court card with no agents *(no Loyal agents and no Rival agents)*

 undeclared ambition
 : ambition that has not been declared yet AND there are markers available